cmakelib/cmakelib/README.md

 ### CMake-lib components

+As optional feaure CMake-lib provides several components which extends functionality of the core library.

 Each component has its own git repository in form `cmakelib-component-<component_name>`.

 The `master` branch of the given component is always used.